joglomedia/easydock-linux/README.md

 - The default Nginx server configuration `app.conf` will expose your project `/public` directory.
 - If your project uses different directory structure, you should adjust the configuration in `app.conf` file accordingly.
 - Your application by default accessible through localhost on port 8008 (`http://localhost:8008`)
-- Currently EasyDock only support stable PHP version; 7.4 & 8.0 from `joglomedia/easydock-php` image.
+- Currently EasyDock-Linux only support stable PHP version; 7.4 & 8.0 from `joglomedia/easydock-php` image.

 The Nginx public port and PHP version could be configured inside `.env.easydock` file.